OTSubscriberKit Class Reference

 @property (nonatomic) BOOL subscribeToVideo

 The default value is YES.

 Setting this property has no effect if the [OTStream hasVideo] property is set to NO.

 Initializes a subscriber and binds it to an OTStream instance.
 Once initialized, the instance is permanently bound to the stream.

 The OTStream object to bind this instance to.

 The delegate (OTSubscriberKitDelegate) that will handle events generated by this instance.

 The OpenTok iOS SDK supports a limited number of simultaneous audio-video streams in an app:

-- On all other supported iOS devices, the limit is two streams.
+In a relayed session, the limit is two streams.
 An app can have up to two subscribers, or one publisher and one subscriber.